Looking for summer activities for the children and teens in your life?

 Water Walkers operates a comprehensive summer enrichment program grounded in five pillars of programming: education, outdoor adventure, wellness, basic needs and leadership.
 The activities promote healthy lifestyles, self-regulation skills and job readiness competencies such as time management, adaptability and collaboration.

 Summer Days Camp is an eight-week program focusing on group activities and sports-based camps for our students.
-Each summer, the team collaborates with interns and volunteers to design activities that promote relationship-building—among attendees and youth and their mentors—and foster meaningful participation across all age groups.
+Each summer, the team collaborates with interns and volunteers to design activities that promote relationship-building among attendees, youth and their mentors.
+It also fosters meaningful participation across all age groups.